simpcomp-team/simpcomp/README.md

-# The GAP 4 package 'simpcomp'
+# The GAP 4 package `simpcomp`

 ## About

-simpcomp is a GAP package for working with simplicial complexes.
+`simpcomp` is a GAP package for working with simplicial complexes.
 It allows the computation of many properties of simplicial complexes (such as the f-, g- and h-vecors, the face lattice, the automorphism group, (co-)homology with explicit basis